janjongboom/mbed-client-ethernet-c-style/README.md

-# simple-mbed-client-ethernet
+# mbed Client for Ethernet, C-style

+For the library documentation, look [here](mbed-client-ethernet-c-style/README.md).

-Experiments in creating a simpler mbed Client API.
+This repo contains experiments in creating a simpler mbed Client API.
 It consists of a library and two example applications.

 ## Setup (for FRDM-K64F)